pluralise/pluralise.github.io/about.md

 published: true
 ---

 Microbiology researcher at the University of Bristol.
 Learning, sharing and loving life in all its infinite forms.
-Dreaming of pluralised, decolonised mindsets, education and landscapes.
+Dreaming pluralised, decolonised mindsets, education and landscapes.

 Some interests:
 _\- fermenting - permaculture - indigenous knowledge - responsible research and innovation - decolonisation - music - genetics - DNA sequencing - play - science and technology studies - soil - growing -_